jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/10/2017-10-08-clean-architecture-and-tdd-devcon-davao-2017.md

 I was afraid that I will just lengthen the boredome of the attendees.
 So I stopped.

-To compensate for the kapalpakan during the talk, I will create videos for demo and will post them here in my blog a few days from now maybe.
+To compensate for the kapalpakan during the talk, I will create videos of the demo and will post them here in my blog a few days from now (perhaps).

 **The slides and the end-result source code of my practice demos are avialable** [**here**](https://github.com/jeremiahflaga/clean-architecture-and-tdd-demo).